tuckergol/student2/_posts/2023-09-11-Daily_Plan_Four.md

 - Pair Showcase presentation
     - Collaborate in Pair to revise hacks and all aspects of work done so far and Time Box
+- Complete hack "Data, Lists, and Dictionaries"
-- 1.1-1.4 Team Test: preform hacks found in "Data Types, Lists, Dictionaries..."
+- 1.1-1.4 Team Test: create "Manifesto" and assign roles